Jiu-Jitsu House Rules

 Treat others how you would want to be treated.

-Leg Locks Allowed - Straight Ankle Lock (everyone) Knee Bar (Blue & up) Toe Hold (Purple & Up) Heel Hooks/Reaping/Calf Slice (Black/Brown)
+Leg Locks Allowed - Straight Ankle Lock (everyone) Knee Bar & Toe Hold (Blue & up) Heel Hooks/Reaping/Calf Slice (Purple Belt & Up)

 NO Slamming Opponent - Especially While In Guard